Helping Participants become Self Sufficient in Retirement

 Fiduciaries are not responsible for investment returns.
 They are responsible to make sure their plan participants have access to appropriate investments and that their funds are prudently cared for at all levels.

-KISC can act as a Co-Fiduciary as defined by ERISA 3(38).
-In this capacity, KISC shares some duties and responsiblities of the Plan Fiduciary.
+KISC can act as a Co-Fiduciary or Fiduciary defined by ERISA §3(21) or §3(38).
+In this capacity, KISC shares or takes duties and responsibilities of the Plan Fiduciary.
 This accountability mandates KISC’s recommendations consider the Participants’ interest.

 Revitalize Your Qualified Retirement Plan